HPD to bring community together with National Night Out Aug. 3 - Shelby County Reporter

 “We thought it would be a good opportunity to expand this beyond police and fire, and actually involve the community in the event,” he explained.
 “They may be home-based and want to get their name out there, and we want to help with that.
 It is a way for the entire community to really get to know each other as well.”

-Murphy said national chains like Chick-fil-A, McDonalds and Walmart will also be participating in the night in some way.
+Murphy said national chains like Chick-fil-A, McDonald’s and Walmart will also be participating in the night in some way.

 In addition, HPD is hosting a car show during the night.

-“It is summer time, and what better way to embrace that than with a car show,” Murphy said.
+“It is summertime, and what better way to embrace that than with a car show,” Murphy said.

 Helena Police and Fire Explorers will be there, which offer opportunities for teens interested in pursuing a career in either field to get experience and information.